sstrickland85/political-speech-analysis/FinalStreamlitApp/readme.md

 ```bash
 python -m venv --prompt coolname .venv
 ```
-NOTE: `-- promt coolname` is not required but is useful for distinguishing between virtual environments.
-If used it should be unique.
-Its displayed on the prompt when you activate the virtual environment.
+    > NOTE: `--promt coolname` is not required but is useful for distinguishing between virtual environments.
+If used, *coolname* should be unique.
+It will display on the prompt when you activate the virtual environment.

 ### Step 4: Activate the virtual environment
 From the repo directory, run: